mojomojo1/bootkon/docs/labs/4_ml.md

 2. Wait for the instance to become `Active`
 3. and as soon as the instance is ready, click on `OPEN JUPYTERLAB`.

-The bootkon repository has been automatically cloned using the `post-startup-script` we passed earlier.
+The notebook has automatically been copied using the `post-startup-script` we passed earlier.
 Please note that you are working on a completely different machine and the files you modified on Cloud Shell are not reflected on Vertex AI Workbench.

-Now, please open `notebooks/bootkon_vertex.ipynb` and continue your journey.
+Now, please open `bootkon_vertex.ipynb` and continue your journey.

 ❗ Once you have gone through the Jupyter notebook, please come back here.